 Trademarks & Patents

-trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.
+A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.
 A service mark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of a service rather than goods.
 Some examples include brand names, slogans, and logos.
 The term “trademark” is often used in a general sense to refer to both trademarks and service marks.

-patent is a limited duration property right relating to an invention, granted by the United States Patent and Trademark Office in exchange for public disclosure of the invention.
+A patent is a limited duration property right relating to an invention, granted by the United States Patent and Trademark Office in exchange for public disclosure of the invention.
 Patentable materials include machines, manufactured articles, industrial processes, and chemical compositions.

 Patents prevent others from making or selling an invention, but trademarks protect the words, phrases, symbols, logos, or other devices used to identify the source of goods or services from usage by competitors.